inkVerb/VIP/501-shell/Lesson-10.md

   - *Is back to the full processor as before*
   - *Adds a 3-D array key `[0]` so the array can work, otherwise it won't*
 - *medialibrary.php*
+  - *JavaScript concatenates each AJAX response with the variable: `upResponse`*
+    - *Each response is added to the previous*
-  - *Concatenates each response so all are displayed in the HTML page*
+    - *Current response status (including all previous AJAX responses) is updated in the HTML page*

 | **B-36** :// `localhost/web/medialibrary.php` (Ctrl + R to reload)

 1. Look in ~/School/VIP/501/test_uploads
 2. Drag multiple files into the area: *"Drop files here to upload"*
-3. Before clicking "OK" to acknowledge the JS alert, check the dropzone_uploads directory:$ `ls web/dropzone_uploads`
+3. Before clicking "OK" to acknowledge the JS browser alert, check the dropzone_uploads directory:$ `ls web/dropzone_uploads`
 4. Repeat these steps with many files, including fake and disallowed

 | **37** :$
 ```
 ls web/dropzone_uploads
 ```

+*Note about uploads:*

+- *Each file is uploaded one at a time, between clicking "OK" to acknowledge the alerts (same as before)*
+- *The blue information about each file updates between "OK" clicks, adding information about each file as it is uploaded*

+To this point, we have separated uploads in the queue with the JavaScript browser alert and "OK" button

+This helped us understand the order of events in multiple uploads, mainly that it runs as a kind of loop

+We will stop using JavaScript browser alerts in the future